-- 3.57 To support the Council's wider aims to create more balanced and healthy local communities and in order to avoid over-concentrations of Supported Accommodation and/or Housing for Older People (excluding older person independent living schemes (use class C3)) which can impact on the character and function of residential areas, no more than 10% of any one block will be permitted in such uses and no similar specialist uses will be permitted within 400 metres of a similar existing premises. - 3.58 The block is defined as the following: - The frontage in which the application property is located within. - Street frontages can vary greatly in length.
-A block is therefore considered as a maximum should not extend beyond 100 metres in either direction from any proposed development application site. - Where there are clear breaks in the property frontage, such as adjoining roads or other major intervening uses, then the definition of the length of a block may be less but as a minimum should not be less than 75 metres.
+3.58 To support the Council's wider aims to create more balanced and healthy local communities and in order to avoid over-concentrations of Supported Accommodation and/or Housing for Older People (excluding older person independent living schemes (use class C3)) which can impact on the character and function of residential areas, no more than 10% of properties in any one block will be permitted in such uses and no similar specialist uses will be permitted within 400 metres, as the crow flies, of a similar existing premises.

+3.59 The block is defined as the following:

+- The frontage in which the application property is located within. - Street frontages can vary greatly in length.
+A block is therefore considered as a maximum should not extend beyond 100 metres in either direction from any proposed development application site.

+• Where there are clear breaks in the property frontage, such as adjoining roads or other major intervening uses, then the definition of the length of a block may be less - but as a minimum should not be less than 75 metres.